Asymptotic theory for extreme value generalized additive models: Abstract

 \section{Abstract}

-The classical approach to analysing extreme value data is the generalized Pareto distribution (GPD).
-When the GPD is used to explain a target variable with the large dimension of covariates, the shape and scale function of covariates included in GPD are sometimes modeled using the generalized additive models (GAM).
-In contrast to many results of application, there are no theoretical results on the hybrid technique of GAM and GPD, which motivates us to develop its asymptotic theory.
-We provide the rate of convergence of the estimator of shape and scale functions, as well as its local asymptotic normality.
+{The classical approach to analyzing extreme value data is the generalized Pareto distribution (GPD).
+When the GPD is used to explain a target variable with the large dimension of covariates, the shape and scale function of covariates included in GPD are sometimes modeled using generalized additive models (GAM).
+In contrast to many results of applications, no theoretical results have been reported for the hybrid technique of GAM and GPD, which motivates us to develop its asymptotic theory.
+We provide the rate of convergence of the estimator of shape and scale functions, as well as its local asymptotic normality.}